 Typically, people develop a symmetric, dark red rash that resembles a sunburn and becomes worse when it is exposed to sunlight (a condition called photosensitivity).
 The location of the rash is distinctive: on the hands (like gloves), on the feet and calves (like boots), around the neck (like a necklace), and on the face forming a butterfly shape.
 Skin abnormalities are persistent, and the affected areas may become brown and scaly.

 The whole digestive tract is affected.
-The tongue and mouth may become inflamed and bright red.
+The tongue and mouth may become inflamed and dark red.
 The tongue may swell, the mouth may burn, and sores may develop on both.
 The throat and esophagus may also burn.
 Other symptoms include nausea, vomiting, abdominal discomfort, constipation, and diarrhea (which may be bloody).

 Later, fatigue, insomnia, and apathy develop.
 Malfunction of the brain (encephalopathy) usually follows.
 It is characterized by confusion, disorientation, hallucinations, and memory loss.